 And you shall renew the face of the earth.

 I was in grade four when a profound restlessness took over me.
 As I went to church every day, a question nagged me no end, “What is my life for and why?“

 This led me into a long spiritual expedition.
 This long subjective quest triggered a series of realizations and religious experiences.
-Ardously, I went from insight to awakening as I went striving from one spiritual goal to another.
-In high school, I started my fascination with St. Francis of Asisi.
+Arduously, I went from insight to awakening as I went striving from one spiritual goal to another.
+In high school, I started my fascination with St. Francis of Assisi.
 Then I encountered modern mystic Thomas Merton and devoured his books.

 From the heights of spiritual ecstacy to the depths of existential depression, I plodded on and on until at last one day, after years of hardship, reached the end of the road – the proverbial Enlightenment.
 Transcendental bliss.

 Collen Mccullough was right in saying, “The best is bought at the price of great pain.”
 At this point, no tragedy could ever affect me.
 I reached a place where no pain could be so unbearable; no problem too great for me to solve; no burden I could not carry.
 The perplexity and chaos of the self had evaporated.
 I was surrounded by deafening perpetual silence rising from within.
 Life’s troubles passed me by as I was unmoved and completely at peace.
 I was bound to eternity and the world had “stopped”.
 I became transparent as a shadow passing the land.